Shawn-kcs/CGCNN_perovskite/README.md

 Prediction on Perovskite Combinations 🔮
 Using the best-performing model from our training, we predicted the properties for an extensive dataset of 149,952 perovskite structures, which encompasses all possible element combinations.

+Installation and Usage 🔧
+This project is based on the original Crystal Graph Convolutional Neural Networks (CGCNN) implementation by Tian Xie.

+For detailed instructions on installation and usage, please refer to the original repository linked below.

+Original Repository: txie-93/cgcnn